pashokman/all_actions_project/README.md

-This framework is a base for a new project
+This framework is a base for a new UI test project
 Framework based on a site - ```https://the-internet.herokuapp.com/```

 ## Tests that I implemented: